 Norton Children’s pathology services are designed to meet the special needs of babies, children and teenagers.
 Norton Children’s has the only board-certified pediatric pathologists in Kentucky available to help diagnose and create treatment plans for conditions in unborn babies, infants, children and adolescents.

 Our pathologists are board certified in anatomic pathology and/or clinical pathology, as well as subspecialized in pediatric pathology.
 This means they have achieved the highest level of competence in these areas, as verified by a professional medical board.

 What Does a Pathologist Do?

 Autopsies are an important area in the practice of pathology.
 Despite misconceptions, though, autopsies actually are a small part of what pathologists do.
-Pathologists study blood, body fluids, tissues and other body samples to help diagnose, treat and monitor diseases and illnesses.
-This includes hematology (the study of the blood), cytology (the study of cells) and surgical pathology (the study of tissues removed during surgery).
+Pathologists study blood, body fluids, tissue and other body samples to help diagnose, treat and monitor diseases and illnesses.
+This includes hematology (the study of the blood), cytology (the study of cells) and surgical pathology (the study of tissue removed during surgery).

 Pathologists are an integral part of the health care team, providing vital information and guidance in the care of patients.
 Although you might never meet a pathologist, he or she is engaged in care every day.